 Hakusho Johan Ostlund – Guiding Teacher

 Hakushō Johan Ostlund is a Soto Zen priest ordained in the Shunryu Suzuki Roshi lineage.
 Hakusho trained in residence at the San Francisco Zen Center (SFZC) for 14 years, both at Green Gulch Farm Zen Center and at Tassajara Zen Mountain Center.
-He was ordained as a priest in 2012 by Green Gulch Farm Abiding Abbess Furyu Nancy Schroeder, and served as Shuso (Head Student), under her guidance in 2016, at which time he begun to teach.
-During his residence at SFZC, Hakusho held numerous temple administrator positions, including as Tanto (Head of Practice) and Ino (Head of the Meditation Hall).
+He was ordained as a priest in 2012 by Green Gulch Farm Abiding Abbess Furyu Nancy Schroeder and received Dharma Transmission from her in 2023.
+During his residence at SFZC, Hakusho held numerous temple administrator positions, including as Tanto (Head of Practice), Ino (Head of the Meditation Hall), Treasurer and Guest Student Manager.
 As BZC’s Guiding Teacher, Hakusho seeks to convey the wisdom and compassion of the Buddha as it continues to be transmitted to him through his teachers.
 He founded the Brattleboro Zen Center in 2021 and has been consistently amazed by the enthusiastic response of new and seasoned Zen students in the local community and beyond.